aditya2001/selenium-interview-questions/README.md

 ## 21. Difference between Selenium 3 and Selenium 4?

 #### Architecture
-Selenium 4 uses the W3C protocol to standardize communication with browsers, while Selenium 3 uses the JSON wire protocol over HTTP
+Selenium 4 uses the `W3C protocol` to standardize communication with browsers, while Selenium 3 uses the JSON wire protocol over HTTP

 #### WebDriver Manager
-WebDriver Manager in Selenium 4 automatically downloads the appropriate driver binaries based on the specified browsers, handles the configuration, and ensures compatibility.
+`WebDriverManager` in Selenium 4 automatically downloads the appropriate driver binaries based on the specified browsers, handles the configuration, and ensures compatibility.

 #### Options class
 In Selenium 4, the DesiredCapabilities class has been deprecated, and the Options class has been introduced as a replacement for configuring and customizing the desired capabilities of browsers or browser drivers.

 #### Relative Locators
-Selenium 4 introduces the concept of relative locators, which provide additional flexibility in locating web elements based on their relationship with other elements
+Selenium 4 introduces the concept of `relative locators`, which provide additional flexibility in locating web elements based on their relationship with other elements

 #### New Exceptions
 1. New Exceptions in Selenium 4.0
-   ElementClickInterceptedException
+   `ElementClickInterceptedException`
    Element Click Intercepted Exception is raised when an element you try to click is not clickable because another element is blocking it

-2. ElementNotInteractableException
+2.  `ElementNotInteractableException`
     Element Not Interactable Exception is raised when an element is found but is not interactable (e.g., it’s hidden or disabled).

  #### Deprecated exceptions ->
-   ElementNotVisibleException
+   `ElementNotVisibleException`
    Status: Deprecated in Selenium 3 and eliminated in Selenium 4.